The online art market is now worth $10.8 billion, up 6% from 2021*. In other words, selling art online has never been more important.

 Packaging Your Art

-Making sure your products are packaged correctly is very important.
+For anyone who wants to sell through WordPress or a website builder, making sure your products are packaged correctly is very important.

 When fulfilling an order, you need to choose a package option from your builder.
 Choose a package that fits your delivery’s needs.
-Through your builder you can connect with courier companies like UPS and Fedex to deliver your artwork.
+Through your builder, you can connect with courier companies like UPS and FedEx to deliver your artwork.
 These courier companies will support most types of packaging.

-You’ll need to select package type, weight and dimensions.
+You’ll need to select package type, weight, and dimensions.
 Often this will determine the price your client is charged at the checkout page.

 Let’s unpack some general rules of thumb: